Russo-Ukrainian war: War crimes and human rights violations

-In 2024, the UN Human Rights Office reported that Russia is committing severe human rights violations in occupied Ukraine, including arbitrary detentions, enforced disappearances, torture, crackdown on protests and freedom of speech, enforced Russification, indoctrination of children, and suppression of Ukrainian language and culture.
+In 2024, the UN Human Rights Office reported that Russia is committing severe human rights violations in occupied Ukraine, including arbitrary detentions, enforced disappearances, torture, crackdowns on protests and freedom of speech, enforced Russification, indoctrination of children, and suppression of Ukrainian language and culture.
 Ukrainians have been coerced into taking Russian passports and becoming Russian citizens.
-Those who refuse are denied healthcare and other rights, and can be imprisoned as a "foreign citizen".
+Those who refuse are denied healthcare and other rights, and can be imprisoned as a "foreign citizen."
 Ukrainian men who take Russian citizenship can be drafted to fight against the Ukrainian army.
-According to Artem Lysohor, Ukraine's head of the Luhansk Regional Military Administration, starting from May 2024, mothers who give birth in Russian-occupied Luhansk must prove that one of the newborn's parents have Russian citizenship, otherwise they will not be allowed to leave the hospital with their child.
-In addition, Russian occupation officials attempt to militarise and indoctrinate Ukrainian youth by developing a new textbook in accordance with Russian educational standards, and children participation in Russian ″military-patriotic games″.
+According to Artem Lysohor, Ukraine's head of the Luhansk Regional Military Administration, starting from May 2024, mothers who give birth in Russian-occupied Luhansk must prove that one of the newborn's parents has Russian citizenship; otherwise they will not be allowed to leave the hospital with their child.
+In addition, Russian occupation officials attempt to militarise and indoctrinate Ukrainian youth by developing a new textbook in accordance with Russian educational standards and children's participation in Russian "military-patriotic games."

-In August 2024, UN official Danielle Bell claimed that 95% of Ukrainian prisoners of war had suffered from Russian torture (e.g. beating, electric shock, or being stripped naked).
+In August 2024, UN official Danielle Bell claimed that 95% of Ukrainian prisoners of war had suffered from Russian torture (e.g., beating, electric shock, or being stripped naked).

 Related issues

 Spillover

 On 19 September 2023, CNN reported that it was "likely" that Ukrainian Special Operations Forces were behind a series of drone strikes and a ground operation directed against the Wagner-backed RSF near Khartoum on 8 September.
 Kyrylo Budanov, chief of the Main Directorate of Intelligence of the Ministry of Defense of Ukraine, stated in an interview on 22 September that he could neither deny nor confirm the involvement of Ukraine in the conflict in Sudan, but said that Ukraine would punish Russian war criminals anywhere in the world.

 In September and October 2023, a series of fragments were reported found in Romania, a NATO member state, which were suspected to have been the remains of a Russian drone attack near the Romanian border with Ukraine.

+In May 2026, a Russian Geran 2 drone struck a apartment block in Galați, Romania, exploding on impact.
+Two people were injured and around 70 evacuated as the resulting fire was put out.